 Fiskars tools needed for this wine bottle holder are listed.

 The materials needed for this wine bottle holder are listed below:

 - Utility hinge, if creating a backing stand for this project to be free-standing rather than hanging on a wall

-How to Build This Wood & Leather Wine Bottle Holder
+How to Build a Wood & Leather Wine Bottle Holder

-Step7.
-Finish the wine holder.
 Cut a length of leather and form into a loop.
-Nail the leather loop to the back of the wine holder and around the stand, so that the stand is secure in place.
+Nail the leather loop to the back of the wine holder and around the stand so that the stand is secure in place.
 If you would rather mount your final project, add picture hanging hardware to the back of the plank and nail into your wall.
 Once complete, hang your wine bottles through the leather straps and enjoy!

 Where to Display Your Wine Holder

 You can display your wine bottle holder anywhere you see fit.
 For me, it felt best to keep this project in my kitchen, but some of my friends have hung them on the wall of a three season porch so they have wine at the ready for entertaining or in the dining room next to wine glasses.
 If wall space is an issue, place this free-standing piece on a kitchen counter or on a bar or island in your home.